How to run a gridnode

 Sending tokens

-The first step is sending tokens to your address.
-A gridnode requires that one input in your address has exactly 3000 tokens.
+The first step is to send tokens to your address.
+For a gridnode to operate, ensure that one input in your address holds precisely 2,000 tokens (note: older gridnodes with 3,000 tokens will still function).

-Next we will send exactly 3000 tokens to this address.
+Next, send exactly 2,000 tokens to this address.
 From the main Wallet

 Get transaction hash

-After the transaction has processed you will see it appear on your Wallet
+Once the transaction processes, it will display on your Wallet

 screen.
-We need to wait a few minutes for the transation to register on the network for the next steps.
-Enter the Nodes
+Allow a few minutes for the transaction to register on the network.
+Navigate to the Nodes

 screen and press the Setup